bw0rth/pync/docs/source/common/network-testing.rst

 It can also be useful to interact with a server to test how it responds to certain requests.

+For example, a web server should respond to a HTTP GET request by sending back a HTTP status code and the contents of the requested web page (if it exists).

 1. Connect to a web server:

 .. tab:: Unix